Incorporate with a Lawyer

 Cost of Incorporating – $680.00 + HST and Disbursements

 Our professional fee for a normal corporation is $680.00 + HST and Disbursements.
+For a professional corporation, our fee is $780.00 + HST and Disbursements.
 Disbursements are expenses that we incur on your behalf, such as an incorporation filing fee.
 We can assist you to incorporate in Ontario.
-For a named Ontario corporation the expected Disbursements are $428.94 (inclusive of HST).
+For a named Ontario corporation the expected Disbursements are $354.41 (inclusive of HST).
 For a named Federal Canada Corporation, the expected Disbursements are $213.80 (inclusive of HST).
-Our services include everything you need to property set up your corporation, including:
+Our services include everything you need to properly set up your corporation, including:

 - Digital Minute Book